 - Everyone looks in the mirror.

-- Studying yourself in the mirror is someone we all do.
+- Studying yourself in the mirror is something we all do.

 - It’s easy to get in the descriptive details.

 - It’s static, relying on the reader to do the work. (even if that work is to sit there and be spoon fed info)

 Now, let’s look at the list and see what we can come up with:

 Can you do the opposite of what’s expected?
 You expect to see the person, so what if they have no reflection?
 What if they just remember what they can no longer see?
 What if they go out of their way to avoid looking into mirrors?
 What if it’s someone else looking at them as they look into the mirror?

 Can you make it positive if it’s a negative?
 What if they have something they didn’t have before?
 Their appearance changed in a way that’s intriguing.

 Negative if it’s a positive?
 What if they see something they don’t want to see?
 What if they’re always looking into mirrors because they need to constantly watch behind them?
 What if they’re waiting for something bad to show up in their reflection?